Southern Connecticut State University: Liberal Education Program

 The LEP program consists of electives, and is a requirement for all majors.
-This program is meant to expose students to different types of classes outside side of their major.
+This program is meant to expose students to different types of classes outside of their major.
 It is broken up into three tiers of classes and accounts for 42 credits of a student's degree.
 Tier one includes Inquiry 101, Writing 102 and a couple other basic classes that are geared towards Freshmen.
 It also requires completion of a 200 level language course in any of 10 languages, including American Sign Language.
 Tier two is broken into 9 categories.
 Students are required to take one class for each category.
 The categories include American Experience, Cultural Expression, Creative Drive, Global Awareness, Mind and Body, Natural World I and II, Social Structure, and Time and Place.
 Tier Three is considered a "Capstone" and only one class is taken.
 Generally a student's major requires a 300 or 400 level course in the major to complete this capstone.
 Every major is required to take 3 W or written intensive courses before graduating.